-Work with your transplant dietician or nurse practitioner to keep all your minerals balanced by making the right food choices.
+Work with your transplant dietitian or provider to keep all your minerals balanced by making the right food choices.

-Increase the phosphorous in your diet if your doctor says to
+Increase the phosphorous in your diet if your doctor says

-Your doctor will tell you if you need to add more phosphorous to your diet.
+Your provider will tell you if you need to add more phosphorous to your diet.
 Information about phosphorous is not always listed on food labels.
 Use the information on this page to learn which foods are high in phosphorous.